 Hello incoming Clarkson students!
-My name is Brandon Gohl ’23, and I’m a freshman University Studies major.
-I am currently working through my second semester at Clarkson, and I couldn’t be happier with my decision to not declare a major before going to college.
+My name is Brandon Gohl ’23, and I’ started at Clarkson as a University Studies major.
+I couldn’t be happier with my decision to not declare a major before going to college.
 Being a University Studies student has presented me with many opportunities that I wouldn’t have had access to if I had taken a different route.
 I would like to share my top reasons for declaring as a University Studies student to help you decide if you should take a similar path.

 Extended time to find your interests